Planning a trip to Australia and wondering how to stay connected without the hassle of juggling physical SIM cards? I feel you.

 | Holafly | 7 days | USD 29.90 | Unlimited | USD 4.27/ day |

-Saily – I tested Saily across multiple cities — from Melbourne’s tram system and cafe hopping in Fitzroy, to working remotely in Sydney and using Google Maps around Brisbane.
+Saily (my pick!) – I tested Saily across multiple cities — from Melbourne’s tram system and cafe hopping in Fitzroy, to working remotely in Sydney and using Google Maps around Brisbane.
 Speeds varied depending on location, but I consistently had 4G and occasional 5G, which was more than enough for maps, emails, video calls, and uploading content on the go.

-Saily is data-only, so calls and texts run through apps like WhatsApp and Signal.
-That wasn’t an issue for me, since that’s how I communicate while travelling anyway.
 What stood out was the unlimited hotspot, which came in handy when sharing data with a laptop or travelling with someone who needed a quick connection.

 Get 10% OFF on your Saily plans with code: ISABEL10